 You plan to take your Preliminary Exam during Summer semester, or,

-You plan to take your Final Examination (thesis defense) during Summer semester.
+You plan to take your Final Examination (thesis/dissertation defense) during Summer semester.

-Students who hold at least a 25% assistantship during Spring semester will automatically receive a tuition waiver if they register (again, only required if one of three above conditions applies) for Summer session.
-The minimum credit load for Summer is 4 hours of either IB590 (pre-prelims) or PBIO 599 (post-prelims).
+Students who hold at least a 25% assistantship during Spring semester will automatically receive a tuition waiver if they register (again, only required if one of three above conditions apply) for Summer session.
+The minimum credit load for Summer is 4 hours of either IB 590 (Stage I/II) or PBIO 599 (Stage III/Thesis MS).

 Registration After Completion of Degree Credit Requirements

 Students are expected to be registered full time if they are performing research toward their degree.
-At the time of thesis deposit, neither master's degree students nor doctoral degree students are required to be registered.
-All doctoral candidates, however, must be registered for the entire semester or term during which they take the final examination.
-If enough thesis credit hours have already been accumulated, registration for 0 credit hours is acceptable at that time.
+All doctoral candidates must be registered for the entire semester or term during which they take the final examination.
+At the time of dissertation or thesis deposit, neither master's degree students nor doctoral degree students are required to be registered.
+If enough credit hours have already been accumulated, registration for 0 credit hours is acceptable at that time.